Azure-Samples/azure-spring-boot-samples/aad/azure-spring-boot-sample-active-directory-webapp-and-resource-server/README.md

 # OAuth 2.0 Sample for Azure AD Spring Boot Starter client library for Java

 ## Key concepts
-This sample illustrates how to use `azure-spring-boot-starter-active-directory` package to work with OAuth 2.0 and OpenID Connect protocols on Auzre.
-This sample illustrate how [Resource server access other resources usage] and [] work together.

 [Web application and Resource server are in the same application] is a combined scenario of the *azure-spring-boot-sample-active-directory-webapp* and *azure-spring-boot-sample-active-directory-resource-server* sample.
 This sample illustrates multiple HttpSecurity instances to protect the Resource Server and Web Application in the same application.

 ## Getting started

-We assume that when used as a Resource Server, it is called `WebApiD`; when used as a Web Application, it is called `WebApp2`.
+We assume that when used as a Resource Server, it is called `WebApiC`; when used as a Web Application, it is called `WebApp2`.

 ### Configure web app